 At what point should I make a decision about doing a thesis or an exam and portfolio?

 You’ll need to make this decision before or immediately after you’ve completed 18 hours of coursework.
 For full-time students (students taking 9 hours per long semester), this will be at the end of the first year.
 Your decision will determine the courses you take during your second year in the program.
-If you choose the thesis option, you will need to assemble a thesis committee and register for ENG 5399A (“Thesis A”) the long semester after you complete 18 hours.
+If you choose the thesis option, you will need to assemble a thesis committee and register to take ENG 5399A (“Thesis A”) in the first long semester after you complete 18 hours.

 What is a thesis committee and how do I select one?

 As a whole, your thesis committee represents expertise in areas related to your thesis.
-For example, if I am conducting research on the role social media plays in graduate students’ writing processes, I would want to select a director and two readers whose expertise will help me navigate issues and methods central to this research focus.
-If someone outside the program or department has expertise that would be valuable to this project and I have taken a course with this person, then I might discuss with my thesis director the value of asking him/her to serve as a third reader on my thesis committee.
+For example, if you are conducting research on the role social media plays in graduate students’ writing processes, you would want to select a director and two readers whose expertise will help you navigate issues and methods central to this research focus.
+If someone outside the program or department has expertise that would be valuable to this project and you have taken a course with this person, then you might discuss with your thesis director the value of asking him/her to serve as a third reader on your thesis committee.
 In addition to area of expertise, you should also consider how well you respond to particular interpersonal and work styles.

 How should I select my thesis director?

 Your thesis director should be a MARC faculty member who has expertise (based on publications, current research and/or scholarship, teaching, and experience) in an area you’d like to explore further in your thesis.
 You should also select someone with whom you work well and whose work habits complement your own.
 You should certainly take courses from as many faculty members as possible before deciding whom to ask to direct your thesis.